← Back to settlement blog

 Can I exclude myself from the settlement?

-Yes, you can exclude yourself from the settlement, but you must do so by the exclusion deadline of January 20, 2026.
+Yes, you can exclude yourself from the settlement, but you must do so by January 20, 2026.

 Official Filing Links